leoncena/Research_Scraper/README.md

 - I can recommend using Anaconda for this purpose

 ## Features

 - scrape publications for by DOI or URL (Springer Link, ScienceDirect, IEEE Xplore)
 - download publications as PDF
+- handle proxies with scholarly
-- find URLs of publication with Scholarly
+- find URLs of publication with Scholarly (single publication or multiple publications)
 - several notebooks for experimenting with the scraper
     - for every publication website there is a notebook

+## Usage

+See Application folder for several examples